Thomasstycke/Thomasstycke.github.io/index.md

 <br>

 <p style="text-align: justify; text-justify: inter-word;">
 The counts and frequencies of different violation groups vary.
-Concurrently, Figure 1 offers insight into the distribution of violation types in recent inspections in NYC.
+Concurrently, <a href="#figure1">Figure 1</a> offers insight into the distribution of violation types in recent inspections in NYC.
 Notably, Facility Sanitation emerges as the most prevalent violation, followed closely by Pest Control.
 In contrast, Chemical Safety records the lowest frequency, with only 20 instances recorded- which is still 20 too many.
 </p>

 <figure id="figure1" style="width: 130%; margin-left: -15%; margin-right: -15%; text-align: center;">